smart-facility/cognicity-server/README.md

 #### Documentation

-To build the JSDoc documentation into the folder 'docs', run the following npm script:
+To build the JSDoc documentation run the following npm script:

 ```shell
 npm run-script build-docs
 ```

-This runs JSHint using the configuration options in .jshintrc and the command from package.json.
+This will build the HTML API documentation in the folder `docs` where you can open it with a web browser.

 #### Test Coverage